 But when you hire a Realtor®, how do they get paid?

 Realtor® fees cover the cost of both buyer’s agents and listing agents for home purchases.
-In the US, these fees account for nearly $100 billion dollars annually.
+In the US, these fees accounted for $86 billion dollars in 2020.

 There’s lots of confusion over these fees.
 Common questions include: